saddamarbaa/netflix-clone-app-react-typescript/README.md

 # Status

-Project is now complete in React Js next step I would love to convert to React + TypeScript + Next.js
+ Project is now complete in React Js also in vanilla javaScript + Node.js + Express + MongoDB so my next step I would love to converted to React + TypeScript + Next.js

 # Inspiration